-The facet joints bear a large share of the static load on the spine, but they are subject to even more stress with movements - especially when bending or twisting.
-There are degenerative processes in the facets similar to those in other joints of the body and therefore osteoarthritis may develop.
+The facet joints bear a large share of the static load on the spine, but they are subject to even more stress with movements – especially when bending or twisting.
+There are degenerative processes, such as those described above, in the facets similar to those in other joints of the body and therefore osteoarthritis may develop.
+It may occur as a result of the natural spinal aging process, an accidental injury including whiplash or overuse due to sports or heavy labor at a young age.
+In addition, the facet joints’ damage may stem also from excessive weight or family history of facet syndrome.
+Further risk factors include the presence of gout, other infection, or arthritis.

-In mild cases, often a temporary administration of pain medication and a structured and individualized strengthening program will help the patient.
+Essential to successful treatment is an accurate expert diagnosis so that the correct source of the pain can be determined.
+Once the diagnosis is made, in mild cases often a temporary administration of pain medication or muscle relaxants and a structured and individualized strengthening program will help the patient.
+Balancing rest with varied physical activity, for example, may help to alleviate the stress on the joints while also strengthening the surrounding supporting muscles.
 If this therapy is not successful, a treatment with minimally invasive procedures can be considered.
 Here, the pain-causing nerve fibres are either directly flooded with analgesics or completely disrupted with radio frequency.